avatar Assistant Professor

 About Me

 My research has appeared or is forthcoming in World Development, Research & Politics, Journal of Development Economics, Governance, and other journals.
+I am also contributing a chapter to the forthcoming Oxford Handbook on Authoritarian Politics.

 Research Interests